s-victor/TinyPedal/docs/customization.md

 * `User path`, can be accessed from `Config` menu in main window, see [User Path](#user-path) section for details.
 * `Auto load preset`, can be accessed from `Preset` tab in main window, see [Preset Management](#preset-management) section for details.

+Reload or Restart:

+* To reload all presets, select `Reload` from `Overlay` menu in main window.
+* To restart game API, select `Restart API` from `Overlay` menu in main window.
+* To restart TinyPedal, select `Restart TinyPedal` from `Window` menu in main window.

 [**`Back to Top`**](#)